6 Ways To Grow Your Business Through Repeat Customers and Referrals

 There’s nothing like a familiar face, especially when it comes to your business.
 Nothing against new customers, but there are a lot of reasons to appreciate your existing clients.
-For one thing, they’re a lot cheaper than new ones.
-In fact, increasing customer retention rates by just 5% can boost profits by anywhere between 25% and 95%.
-And according to at least one marketing expert, a customer who is satisfied with your work is 14 times more likely to buy from you than a brand-new lead.
+For one thing, they are a lot cheaper than new ones.
+In fact, studies have shown that increasing customer retention rates by just 5% can boost profits by anywhere between 25% and 95%.

 However, existing customers are also a coveted source of unpaid advertising.
 Nielsen surveys show that friends, family members, and acquaintances are customers’ most credible source of brand recommendations.
 Eighty-three percent of survey respondents say they trust in-person reviews more than any other form of recommendation.
 Industry-specific surveys turn up similar results.
 When internet marketing agency Contractor Nation asked homeowners where they get recommendations for home contractors, the majority—42%—said they ask friends for a name, while another 28% said they query home contractors they know.

 It is easy to understand how pivotal the customer referral becomes when you view the issue through the context of the home remodeling industry’s reputation.
 Home contractors shared notoriously low trust among customers, a fact that has been documented both anecdotally and statistically throughout the years.
 That makes loyal customers all the more valuable—these clients have already established a trusting relationship with you, making them more willing to pull the trigger on various projects.
 However, bolstering repeat projects and referrals takes some work on your part.
 Here’s how you can leverage existing clients to boost profit margins.

 Deliver top tier service